American feminist Gloria Steinem is the subject of this new play that presents the political activist as a symbol of past, present, and future change.

 Gloria Steinem became nationally recognized as a leader and a spokeswoman for the American feminist movement in the late 1960s and early 1970s, She was a columnist for New York magazine, and a co-founder of Ms. magazine.
 In 1969, Steinem published an article, "After Black Power, Women's Liberation," which brought her to national fame as a feminist leader.
 Author Emily Mann is a winner of the Dramatists Guild Hull-Warriner Award, Obie and Peabody awards, and a Guggenheim fellowship.
 She has received Tony Award nominations as both a director and a playwright.
 In 2002 she received an Honorary Doctorate of Arts from Princeton University.
 In 2011 Mann was named the National Theatre Conference's Person of the Year.

-Oscar, Emmy, and Golden Globe winner Christine Lahti stars as Gloria Steinem.
+Patricia Kalember ("thirtysomething," "Orange Is the New Black") stars as Gloria Steinem.
 She is joined by an all-female cast that includes DeLanna Studi, Patrena Murray, Joanna Glushak, Liz Wisan, Francesca McKenzie, Fedna Jacques and Brittany K. Allen.
 Tony winner Diane Paulus ("Waitress," "Pippin") directs.